By Evan Liebgott, Research Assistant, SOG EFC

 How do utilities use dashboards in the process of evaluating rates?

-UNC EFC has gathered feedback from utilities and related decision-makers about how they utilize the dashboards including:
+SOG EFC has gathered feedback from utilities and related decision-makers about how they utilize the dashboards including:

 - Having a visualization representation of the data makes it easier to understand.